glouppe/proj0016-big-data-project/kickoff.md

 # Final deliverables

 The final deliverables of your project should consist in:
-- a final comprehensive report of your study
+- a final comprehensive report of your study;
-- reproducible scripts for the collection, analysis and visualization of your data
+- reproducible scripts for the collection, analysis and visualization of your data;
+- a defense of your project.

 ---